 What are version control systems?

-When multiple coders work on a single project, it's important that they don't overwrite each other's work.
+When multiple coders work on the same project, it’s important that they don’t overwrite each other’s work.
 The possibility of overwriting grows even higher when a software development team gets bigger.

 Bell Labs introduced the world’s first version control system (VCS) in 1972.
 This system followed a file-centric approach, which continued until 1982.
 After that, version control systems followed a client-server approach, which opened the door to project collaboration.
 Finally, the third generation was introduced in 2003 — a distributed version control system, which is the only system suited to massive-scale, internet-based, worldwide collaborative projects.